 As Canadians, it’s in our nature to run, swim and ride a bike at an early age.
 Our wide-open spaces and big water are made for it, so putting all three together just seems natural.
 Everyone can do it, and our athletes are among the world leaders in the sport.
 Triathlon Canada supports athletes to go for their own gold – whether that means aiming for the Olympic and Paralympic podium (high-performance stream), or striving to achieve your personal best – and even compete internationally – at the amateur level (age-group stream).
-We’re particularly excited about the next generation of triathletes coming up through our junior development program and “Kids of Steel” youth development program.
+We’re particularly excited about the next generation of triathletes coming up through our junior development program and “KitCan” program for kids and youth.
 New to Triathlon?
 Learn about the sport here.

 A big part of our job at Triathlon Canada is to make sure the right systems and supports are in place to allow our high-performance athletes to excel in Olympic/Paralympic competition or at the professional/elite international level.
 Our National Performance Centre’s world class training facilities, coaching and sports science staff are key to everyone’s success.
 We are also responsible for talent identification, National Team selection and National Training Camps and clinics.

-Para-triathlon is an emerging sport, and was only recently included in the Paralympic program – in 2016 at the Rio games.
+Paratriathlon is an emerging sport, and was only recently included in the Paralympic program – in 2016 at the Rio games.
 Triathlon is a rare sport in which able-bodied athletes compete side-by-side with impaired athletes at both the national and international levels.
-There are five sport classes for para-athletes, and International Triathlon Union sanctioned para-triathlon events include the 750m sprint swim, 20km bike (hand bike/tandem) and 5km run (racing wheelchair).
+There are six sport classes for para-athletes, and International Triathlon Union sanctioned paratriathlon events include the 750m sprint swim, 20km bike (hand bike/tandem) and 5km run (racing wheelchair).

-Triathlon Canada’s Kids In Triathlon (KITCan) program gives kids aged 3 to 11 a chance to experience triathlon in a positive and fun environment.
-The emphasis is on participation, not competition.
+Triathlon Canada’s Kids In Triathlon (KitCan) program gives kids aged 3 to 11 a chance to experience triathlon in a positive and fun environment.
+The emphasis is on fun and participation, not competition.
 The distances are much shorter and increase as participants mature in the sport.
-Every province in Canada will have its own series of KITCan races.
-Many of them happen with an adult race, making it a family affair.
+Many of the KitCan events are organized in conjunction with an adult race, making it a family affair.

 New to Triathlon?

-A triathlon is a multiple-stage competition involving the completion of three continuous and sequential endurance activities.
+A triathlon is a multi-stage competition involving the completion of three sequential endurance activities.
 While many variations of the sport exist, the most popular form involves swimming, cycling and running over various distances.
-Triathletes compete for fastest overall course completion time, including timed “transitions” between the individual swim, cycle and run components.
+Triathletes compete for fastest overall course completion time, including timed “transitions” between the swim, cycle and run components.
 There is something for everyone, but careful — triathlon is addictive!